jmagman/flutter-wiki/Using-custom-embedders-with-the-Flutter-CLI.md

-## Making the Flutter CLI work with custom/3rd-party embedders
+## Making the Flutter CLI work with custom or third-party embedders

-The experimental "custom device" feature of the Flutter CLI allows you to make custom or 3rd-party embedders such as [flutter-pi](https://github.com/ardera/flutter-pi) or the [sony embedder](https://github.com/sony/flutter-embedded-linux) work with the Flutter CLI and use features such as hot-reload, hot-restart, debugging and DevTools.
-Profile/release mode and plugins are not supported right now, but that's being worked on.
+The experimental "custom device" feature of the Flutter CLI allows you to make custom or third-party embedders such as [flutter-pi](https://github.com/ardera/flutter-pi) or the [sony embedder](https://github.com/sony/flutter-embedded-linux) work with the Flutter CLI and use features such as hot-reload, hot-restart, debugging and DevTools.
+Profile/release mode and plugins are not supported right now.

 Currently, `custom-devices` support is only available in the master channel.
-**Please note - dev channel has been retired.
-Refer to this [blog](https://medium.com/flutter/whats-new-in-flutter-2-8-d085b763d181) for more information.**

 ### Enabling custom-devices for your Flutter SDK